 - a.
-Dennis Uniforms' navy sweatshirt with GSB embroidered logo (grey sweatshirt is for P.E. days only) - b.
-Dennis Uniform's navy GSB sweatshirt - c.
-Dennis Uniforms' navy cardigan with GSB logo at left chest over heart - d.
-Dennis Uniforms' white turtleneck with GSB monogram on collar (only as an undergarment layer on cold days not to be worn alone) - e.
-Navy and/or white hair accessories (no other colors allowed) - f.
-A small pair of gold or silver stud earrings and/or a small cross or other Christian symbol necklace - g.
+Dennis Uniform's navy crewneck sweatshirt with GSB logo (grey sweatshirt for P.E. days only) - b.
+Dennis Uniforms' navy cardigan with GSB logo at left chest over heart

+- c.
+Solid white turtleneck as an undergarment layer on cold days not to be worn alone (no tie required with turtleneck) - d.
+Navy and/or white hair accessories (no other colors allowed) - e.
+A small pair of gold or silver stud earrings and/or a small cross or other Christian symbol necklace - a.
 A neutral-colored watch with no audible alarms.
 Smartwatches are not allowed.
+Fitbits are acceptable but may not be used as this is a distraction to their education.